victorbarres/victorbarres.github.io/_posts/2017-01-05-Template-Construction-Grammar.md

 TCG emerges from an attempt to build a language model that integrates rather than dissects.

 The project's straddles three main fields: neurolinguistics (in particular aphasiology), psycholinguistics, and cognitive linguistics (in particular usage-based construction grammar theories).

-The goal is to assess what is ripe for neuro-cognitive modelling at their intersection, and doing so by engaging actively with the other research groups that are currently developing computational construction grammar models.

 # Implementation
 *The code for TCG is available on GitHub.